 Loreto offers a relatively low cost of living, a quiet pace of life, and plenty of outdoor opportunities.
 Most activities in Loreto involve spending time outdoors, whether it’s hiking, diving, or biking.

-Real estate property prices in Loreto are not yet as high as in Cabo San Lucas or Todos Santos, which makes it a good investment opportunity.
+Real estate property prices in Loreto are not as high as in Cabo San Lucas or Todos Santos, making it a good investment opportunity.

 One of the main features of the area is Loreto Bay National Park.
 Established in 1966, It protects 790 square miles of the Sea of Cortez and the Islands of Loreto.
 The area is home to a lot of wildlife, and you can spend a few days touring these islands.